samwilkins333/Batcher/README.md

         });
         return Number(metadata.headers["content-length"]);
     }));
+    // having viewed the output of these sizing requests, I've determined how many batches each
+    // threshold should produce
     expect(target.batchCount).to.equal(expected);

     const reference = new Date().getTime();

+    // Here we declare that we'd like to allocate three seconds between the execution of each batch,
+    // as well as defining the callback to be invoked on each batch
+    // For example, the first batch will be passed into our handler after 3 seconds, then the second after 6 seconds
-    const interval: Interval.Instance = { magnitude: 3, unit: TimeUnit.Seconds };
+    // (exact timing depends on strict vs. patient intervals) const interval: Interval.Instance = { magnitude: 3, unit: TimeUnit.Seconds };
     const handler = async animals => {
         console.log(`Dispatching upload for ${animals.map(animal => animal.name)} at ${benchmark(reference)} ms`);
         await wait(1000 * (1 + Math.random()));
     };

     if (patient) {
-        // wait for each upload to have finished: best if, say, overdrawing server resources at any one time is a concern await target.batchedForEachPatientInterval(interval, handler);
+        // With a patient interval, the next batch cannot proceed until the promise associated with the
+        // previous batch resolves.
+Thus, the interval specified will add an *additional* chronological padding
+        // between the resolution of the previous promise (which could have taken arbitrary time) and the dispatch
+        // of the next.
+This is best if, say, you want to be sure that a remote server has completed processing a request
+        // before dispatching the next
+        await target.batchedForEachPatientInterval(interval, handler);
     } else {
+        // With a strict interval, each batch is executed exactly at the specified interval, regardless
-        // dispatch naively at the given interval: best for scheduling UI events or requests where
+        // of the state of the previous promise.
+This is best for scheduling UI events or requests where
         // one does not care whether or not the previous event, request, etc. has completed await target.batchedForEachNaiveInterval(interval, handler);
     }